ForgeXYZ/Arnold-For-Blender/README.md

 Arnold integration with Blender, updated to work with Arnold 5.1 and Blender 2.79b

 ### Needs Fixing
-- Standard Surface shaders diffuse colors don't work
+- Changing Standard Surface shader diffuse colors doesn't work, stuck on white, most likely due to `kr_color`
 - Node system for all Lambert, Standard Surface, Flat, and Hair shaders
 - IPR, currently just renders to a png, need a way for the IPR to work within Blender's viewport
 - Renders are upside down, kind of weird...